-&lt;sup>b The forecast additional traffic on surface streets would be expected during periods of extreme and severe congestion on the freeway system.
+^b The forecast additional traffic on surface streets would be expected during periods of extreme and severe congestion on the freeway system.

-Benefits and Impacts to Minority Populations and Families in Poverty Residing in Proximity to IH 43 Between Howard Avenue and Silver Spring Drivec
+Benefits and Impacts to Minority Populations and Families in Poverty Residing in Proximity to IH 43 Between Howard Avenue and Silver Spring Drive^c

-Proportion of Trips by TAZ That Would Utilize IH 43 Between Howard Avenue and Silver Spring Drive
+Proportion of Trips by Traffic Analysis Zone (TAZ) that Would Utilize IH 43 Between Howard Avenue and Silver Spring Drive

-Map I-1 shows the percentage of automobile trips within each TAZ that would utilize the 10-mile segment of widened IH 43.
-Comparing this map to locations of current concentrations of minority and low-income populations (as shown on Maps I-2 and I-3) indicates that this 10-mile segment of IH 43 would directly serve areas of minority and low-income populations, particularly those residing adjacent to this freeway segment.
-Thus, the population that reside near this 10-mile segment of IH 43 would be expected to benefit from the improved accessibility and traffic safety attendant to its widening upon reconstruction.
+Map I.1 shows the percentage of automobile trips within each TAZ that would utilize the 10-mile segment of a widened IH 43.
+Comparing this map to locations of current concentrations of minority populations and low-income populations (as shown on Maps I.2 and I.3) indicates that this 10-mile segment of IH 43 would directly serve areas of minority populations and low-income populations, particularly those residing adjacent to this freeway segment.
+Thus, the population that resides near this 10-mile segment of IH 43 would be expected to benefit from the improved accessibility and traffic safety resulting from its widening upon reconstruction.
+However, these residents would also experience the impacts of being located adjacent to a heavily traveled freeway.

-Minority Population and Families in Poverty Residing in Proximity to IH 43 Between Howard Avenue and Silver Spring Drive
+Minority Population and Families in Poverty Resi dinç g in Proximity to

-Minority Population Families in Poverty Distance Non- Minority Population Population Percent of Total Population Families Not in Poverty Families Percent of Total Families Within One-Half Mile 19,100 54,700 74.1 10,000 4,700 32.0 Within One-Quarter Mile 8,200 25,700 75.8 4,200 2,200 34.4
+Minority Population Families in Poverty Distance Non-Minority Population Population Percent of Total Population Families Not in Poverty Families Percent of Total Families Within One-Half Mile 19,100 54,700 74.1 10,000 4,700 32.0 Within One- Quarter Mile 8,200 25,700 75.8 4,200 2,200 34.4

-Percent of Total Minority/Non-Minority Population and Families in Poverty/Families Not in Poverty Residing in Proximity of a Freeway Widening
+Percent of Total Minority/Non-Minority Population and Families in Poverty/ Families Not in Poverty Residing in Proximity to a Freeway Widening

-Population and Families within One-Half Mile
+Population and Families Within One-Half Mile

-1 opolation and 1 annines within One Trail wife Plan Minority Population Non- Minority Population Families in Poverty Families Not in Poverty With IH 43 Widening 14 9 14 10 Without IH 43 Widening 5 7 5 8
+Preliminary Plan Minority Population Non-Minority Population Families in Poverty Families Not in Poverty

+With IH 43 Widening 14 9 14 10

+Without IH 42 Widoning 5 7 5 0

-Population and Families within a Quarter Mile
+Population and Families Within One-Quarter Mile

+Non-Minority

-Plan Minority Population Non- Minority Population Families in Poverty Families Not in Poverty
+Preliminary Plan Minority Population Population Families in Poverty Families Not in Poverty

 With IH 43 Widening 7 4 7 5

 Without IH 43 Widening 2 3 3 4

-&lt;sup>cTotal population and minority population based on 2010 U.S. Census and the total families and families in poverty are based on the 2008-2012 American Community Survey.
+^cMinority and non-minority population are based on the 2010 U.S. Census and families in poverty and families not in poverty are based on the 2008-2012 American Community Survey.